 - The need to have advance notice of retrenchment and oversight of the retrenchment process. - What advisory support might be necessary for companies, including in relation to the development of a retrenchment plan, avoiding discrimination in the retrenchment process, considering differential impacts on vulnerable groups including women, ensuring adequate worker consultation, appropriate payment to workers, and other active support measures. - Active measures including support for workers to find new employment as soon as possible this may involve participation in a labour market skills-matching programme, either through state employment agencies or private entities.
-Particular consideration must also be given to identifying and pursuing ways to support retrenched workers to access social protection. - Specific risks relating to the COVID-19 context, including risks of discrimination, approaches to workforce consultation in view of mobility constraints, and access to (employer-supported) healthcare.
+Particular consideration must also be given to identifying and pursuing ways to support retrenched workers to access social protection. - Specific risks relating to the C-19 context, including risks of discrimination, approaches to workforce consultation in view of mobility constraints, and access to (employer-supported) healthcare

-Specific considerations relating to responsible retrenchment and areas for investor advice to clients are included in IFC's Months of COVID-19 in the Workplace.
+Specific considerations relating to responsible retrenchment and areas for investor advice to clients are included in IFC's Good Practice Note on Managing Retrenchment as well as IFC's Interim Advice for IFC Clients on Preventing and Managing Health Risks of COVID-19 in the Workplace.